devfile/alizer/docs/public/port_detection.md

 ### Port detection with frameworks
 ### Java Frameworks

-For java frameworks not having a secific application file, alizer will only try to detect ports defined inside `.java` files and not inside the entire component directory.
+For Java frameworks not having a specific application file, Alizer will only try to detect ports defined inside `.java` files and not inside the entire component directory.

 #### Micronaut